 - General risks of surgery

-You will need to wear a sports bra 24 hours a day, 7 days a week to support the breasts while they heal following the surgery.
-It is useful to have two bras that you can wear in rotation.
+Patients will need to wear a surgical or sports bra 24 hours a day, 7 days a week for 6 weeks to support the breasts while they heal following the surgery.
+It is useful to have at least two bras that you can wear in rotation.
 It is important that the bra provides support without being overly tight.
-You should be able to start wearing underwired bras 8 weeks following the surgery.
+You should be able to start wearing underwired bras approximately 6-8 weeks following the surgery.

 The wounds will be covered with dressings.
-You will be seen approximately 3 days after the surgery and also at 7-10 days following the surgery to check that you are making good progress and that the wounds are healing well.
-Mr Morritt uses dissolving stitches so there is no need for any stitches to be removed.
+You will be seen approximately 1 week after the surgery to check that the wounds are healing well.
+Mr Morritt uses invisible dissolving stitches so there is no need for any stitches to be removed.
 You can shower once the dressings have been removed.

 Timeframe for recovery from mastopexy